adrhill/julia-ml-course/website/common-mistakes.md

 myfunction(data, algorithm) = error("Unknown algorithm $algorithm")
 ```

-(If for some reason, you want to avoid introducing types, at least use symbols `:default`, `:special` instead of strings `"default"`, `"special"`.)
+(If for some reason, you want to avoid introducing types, at least use symbols (`:default`, `:special`) instead of strings (`"default"`, `"special"`).)

-## Tests

-### ⚠️ Dry-run tests are not tests

-### 💡 Set environment variables
-Set global flag for e.g. MLDatasets

-### 💡 Advanced: Use JET to test type inference

-### 💡 Advanced: Use Aqua to test type inference

 ## Documentation

 ### ⚠️ Adhere to the recommended docstring style guide

-- No empty line before docstring
-- Four spaces before function name
-- Markdown for
-- Examples
-- automated docstrings
+The [Julia community has conventions](https://docs.julialang.org/en/v1/manual/documentation/#Writing-Documentation) in place when writing documentation.
+LLM tend to ignore these.

+Advanced developers can automate some of this work using [DocStringExtensions.jl](https://github.com/JuliaDocs/DocStringExtensions.jl).

 ### 💡 Run code in CI